daguag/developer-guidelines/ImplementationPhase.md

 # Implementation and documenting Phase

-[comment]:"trifft das denn Sinn der Section?"
+[[REM]]("here we will give examples how to implement privacy enhancing functions with the PLib")

 In this phase, the developers create the software code and documentation for the project.

  * [ ] explain some essentials in the subsections before referencing to external documents...

 ## Established Best Practices

-To establish and follow the best practises of software development the programmers should be aware of security and privacy recommendations.
-Please refer to the “Smartphone Secure Development Guidelines for App Developers” or “Privacy and Data Protection by Design – from policy to engineering” for further information on those topics.
-(LINKS)
+To establish and follow the best practices of software development the programmers should be aware of security and privacy recommendations.
+We shortly list some essential concepts.
+For more detailed descriptions we recommend to read  [Smartphone Secure Development Guidelines for App Developers](https://www.enisa.europa.eu/publications/smartphone-secure-development-guidelines) or [Privacy and Data Protection by Design – from policy to engineering](https://www.enisa.europa.eu/publications/privacy-and-data-protection-by-design).

 ### Test-Driven Development